monero-ecosystem/promo-video/community.md

 ## 2) Technology recap

-In the previous videos we talked about how Monero works from a technological prospective.
+In the previous videos we talked about how Monero works from a technological perspective.
 We saw how ring signatures obscures the source of a transaction, stealth addresses hides the recipient's wallet address, RingCT masks the amount sent, and how Kovri cloaks IP addresses.
 Now, we will turn to how Monero is different from other cryptocurrencies.